April 29, 2022

 Clarity is a popular marketplace for one-on-one expert consulting.
 This mentoring platform gives you that opportunity for people who are willing to pay for valuable answers and advice.
 Anyone can become a mentor or mentee by signing up and verifying their socials.
 Mark Cuban is actually on the platform, but he charges $167 per minute.
 Do what you want with that information.

-GrowthMentor is a trustworthy mentoring platform that hires start-up and marketing mentors solely on an invite-only basis by vetting their on-paper credentials and reviewing proven experience in their fields.
+GrowthMentor is a trustworthy mentoring platform that hires start-up and marketing mentors on an invite-only basis by vetting their on-paper credentials and reviewing proven experience in their fields.
 GrowthMentor helps you stand on the shoulders of giants by getting advice from the peeps who’ve already played the game and are eager to help.

 You can get access to a big circle of mentors like serial entrepreneurs, marketers, and startups for a direct 1:1 guidance call by paying a monthly fee.

-If a one-time, one-on-one counseling session isn’t enough, then sign up for the monthly coaching sessions to foster long-term growth.
+If a one-time, one-on-one counseling session isn’t enough, sign up for the monthly coaching sessions to foster long-term growth.

 Schedule a call and choose a duration with the appointment booker with the built-in calendar.
 Intuitive and organized display of potential mentors that can apply to your specific succession planning.